 - Listen: Listen without interrupting, make eye contact

-- Understand: Go beyond saying "I understand," reflect the emotion
+- Understand: Go beyond saying "I understand," reflect the visitor's situation

-- Explain: Avoid medical jargon, use understandable language
+- Explain: Avoid internal jargon and process names; use plain language

-- Follow up: Provide assurance with "Contact me if you have questions"
+- Follow up: Close with "Contact us if you have any scheduling or billing questions"

 Communication Tips